IOS 14: MagSafe

-iOS 14 adds MagSafe accessory support for the iPhone 12 lineup, with a new animation for each accessory.
+iOS 14 adds MagSafe accessory support for the iPhone 12 and beyond (as of 2023) lineup, with a new animation for each accessory.

 Other changes

 Other changes include that the Emoji keyboard was updated with a search function. iOS 14 adds 20 new hair and headwear styles to Memoji and Animoji, including face mask options for Memoji.
 Also, the user's email and browser apps – by default the stock Mail app and Safari – may now be changed.
-On iPhones released in 2017 and later (iPhone 8 and 8 Plus, iPhone X and newer), a new accessibility feature allows users to perform common tasks by double-tapping the back of the device via the phone’s accelerometer (e.g. opening Control Center or running a shortcut).
+On iPhones released in 2017 and later (iPhone 8 and 8 Plus, iPhone X and newer), a new accessibility feature allows users to perform common tasks by double-tapping the back of the device via the phone's accelerometer (e.g. opening Control Center or running a shortcut).
 Users with devices that do not automatically read NFC tags may add a shortcut on the Control Center to do so. iOS 14 introduces support for the VP9 codec, allowing playback of YouTube videos in 4K resolution.
 In Safari, VP9 support is enabled through WebRTC, which is disabled by default.
 In the Notes app, it is now easier to find notes using an improved "on-device intelligence."
 The skeuomorphic paper texture in the app has also been removed.
 The Weather app now shows an air quality index and minute-by-minute forecasts for the next hour in the United States.
 Apple now uses additional weather data from their recently acquired service Dark Sky instead of only The Weather Channel.
 Apple Arcade now has direct integration with Gamecenter.
 The scroll wheel picker used for time has been reduced in size with the option to use a number pad.
 A new Accessibility feature, called Sound Recognition, allows iPhones to listen for predefined sounds and issue an alert whenever the specific audio is detected.
-This way an iPhone can detect fire, various sirens, animals, multiple household noises, and a baby that's crying or someone that's shouting.
+This way an iPhone can detect fire, various sirens, animals, multiple household noises, and a baby that is crying or someone that's shouting.
 The Music icon was redesigned with a red gradient, similar to the icon used in iOS 7 through 8.3.
 The iOS 12 wallpaper was removed, and eight new wallpapers were added in iOS 14.2.
 Magnifier is now a separate app that can be accessed outside of the Control Center.
 People Detection was added in Measure on iOS 14.2.
 Unlocking an iPhone equipped with Face ID while wearing a mask, using a paired Apple Watch, was added on iOS 14.5 and watchOS 7.4.

 App features

 Calendar

-The Calendar app now supports a Julian calendar format for years earlier than October 15, 1582, and the Calendar app icon now uses abbreviated names for the days of the week.
+The Calendar app now supports a Julian calendar format for years earlier than October 15, 1582 and the Calendar app icon now uses abbreviated names for the days of the week.